avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : <u> Reinforcement theoretical concepts.
-    The experiment is based on to verify input/output and implementing 3x8 Decoder.
+<br> The experiment is based on to verify input/output and implementing 3x8 Decoder.
 This experiment helps to understand advanced concept of combinational circuit and how n decoded line can be converted into 2^n coded output.

 #### 2. Learning Objectives and Cognitive Level